Skip to Content

 Sudado de Pollo (Colombian Chicken Stew)

-Sudado de PolloJuicy chicken and fork-tender potatoes stew in fragrant tomato-based broth to make Sudado de pollo; the soothing Columbian chicken stew simmers on low heat for just 30 minutes, then it’s ready to eat!
+Juicy chicken and fork-tender potatoes stew in fragrant tomato-based broth to make sudado de pollo Colombiano.
+The soothing Columbian chicken stew simmers on low heat for 30 minutes, then it’s ready to eat!

 Sudado De Pollo in a Dutch oven.

-• Olive Oil: Sear the chicken skin side down in olive oil to lock in the moisture.
+• Olive Oil: Sear the chicken skin-side-down in olive oil to lock in the moisture.

 • Tomato: I prefer beefsteak tomatoes, but use what you have on hand.

-• Garlic: I suggest using two cloves, but don’t let my recipe tell you how much garlic to use – measure with your heart.
+• Garlic: I suggest using two garlic cloves, but measure with your heart.

-• Potatoes: I like Yukon gold potatoes, but use what you have and cut them into 1- 1½ inch pieces to ensure they cook at the same rate.
-Chickpeas are a great alternative to using potatoes.
+• Potatoes: I like creamy Yukon gold potatoes, but use what you have and cut them into 1- 1½ inch pieces to ensure they cook at the same rate.
+Chickpeas are a great alternative to potatoes.

 • Cilantro: Cilantro brightens and flavors the stew and serves as a garnish.